MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-02-RAG.md

 ## Create a notebook and ingest data

+1. In a new browser tab, download the [sample file](https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/enwiki-latest-pages-articles.xml) that will be used as data in this exercise: `https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/enwiki-latest-pages-articles.xml`
-1. In the sidebar, use the **(+) New** link to create a **Notebook**.
+1. Back in the Databricks workspace tab, in the sidebar, use the **(+) New** link to create a **Notebook**.
 In the **Connect** drop-down list, select your cluster if it is not already selected.
 If the cluster is not running, it may take a minute or so to start.

-1. In the first cell of the notebook, enter the following SQL query to create a new volume that will be used to store this exercise's data within your default catalog:

-    ```python
-   %sql
-   CREATE VOLUME <catalog_name>.default.RAG_lab;
-    ```

-1. Replace `<catalog_name>` with the name of your workspace, as Azure Databricks automatically creates a default catalog with that name.
-1. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
-Then wait for the Spark job run by the code to complete.
-1. In a new cell, run the following code which uses a *shell* command to download data from GitHub into your Unity catalog.

-    ```python
-   %sh
-   wget -O /Volumes/<catalog_name>/default/RAG_lab/enwiki-latest-pages-articles.xml https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/enwiki-latest-pages-articles.xml
-    ```
+1. Open the **Catalog (CTRL + Alt + C)** explorer and select the ➕ icon to **Add data**.
+1. In the **Add data** page, select **Upload files to DBFS**.
+1. In the **DBFS** page, name the target directory `RAG_lab` and upload the .xml file you saved earlier.
+1. In the sidebar, select **Workspace** and open your notebook again.

-1. In a new cell, run the following code to create a dataframe from the raw data:
+1. In the first code cell, enter the following code to create a dataframe from the raw data:

     ```python
    from pyspark.sql import SparkSession